ketch/RK-Opt/paper.md

 This package computes optimal stability functions for Runge-Kutta methods.
 Here optimal means that the stable step size is maximized for a given ODE spectrum.
 The corresponding optimization problem is intractable under a direct implementation.
-The package uses the algorithm developed by
-@2012_optimal_stability_polynomials, which transforms the problem into a sequence of convex problems and typically yields a solution in a few seconds or less.
+The package uses the algorithm developed in [@2012_optimal_stability_polynomials], which transforms the problem into a sequence of convex problems and typically yields a solution in a few seconds or less.
 This package is usually used as the first step in designing a Runge-Kutta method.